History of electromagnetic theory: Middle Ages and the Renaissance

 The magnetic needle compass was developed in the 11th century and it improved the accuracy of navigation by employing the astronomical concept of true north (Dream Pool Essays, 1088).
 The Chinese scientist Shen Kuo (1031–1095) was the first person known to write about the magnetic needle compass and by the 12th century Chinese were known to use the lodestone compass for navigation.
 In Europe, the first description of the compass and its use for navigation are of Alexander Neckam (1187), although the use of compasses was already common.
 Its development, in European history, was due to Flavio Gioja from Amalfi.

 In the 13th century, Peter Peregrinus, a native of Maricourt in Picardy, conducted experiments on magnetism and wrote the first extant treatise describing the properties of magnets and pivoting compass needles.
-In 1282, the properties of magnets and the dry compasses were discussed by Al-Ashraf Umar II, a Yemeni scholar.
+In 1282, the properties of magnets and dry compasses were discussed by Al-Ashraf Umar II, a Yemeni scholar.
 The dry compass was invented around 1300 by Italian inventor Flavio Gioja.
+Magnetism remained elusive to Thomas Aquinas, who in his Summa Theologiae presented it as an example of an "occult"—that is, an unknown—force.

 Archbishop Eustathius of Thessalonica, Greek scholar and writer of the 12th century, records that Woliver, king of the Goths, was able to draw sparks from his body.
 The same writer states that a certain philosopher was able while dressing to draw sparks from his clothes, a result seemingly akin to that obtained by Robert Symmer in his silk stocking experiments, a careful account of which may be found in the Philosophical Transactions, 1759.

 Italian physician Gerolamo Cardano wrote about electricity in De Subtilitate (1550) distinguishing, perhaps for the first time, between electrical and magnetic forces.